Mallory McMorrow

 Mallory Ann McMorrow (born August 23, 1986) is an American politician who has served in the Michigan Senate since January 2019.
-She became senate majority whip on January 1, 2023.
+She became Senate majority whip on January 1, 2023.
 A member of the Democratic Party, she represents the 8th district; before that, from 2019 to 2023, she represented the 13th district.
 Prior to running for the Michigan Senate, McMorrow worked in industrial design.

-She is currently a candidate for the United States Senate in Michigan for the 2026 election.
+McMorrow ran for the U.S. Senate in the 2026 election's Democratic primary to succeed incumbent Gary Peters.
+She suspended her campaign on July 5, 2026, without immediately endorsing either of her two remaining opponents, while saying that the eventual Democratic nominee would have her support.
+After Abdul El-Sayed won the primary, McMorrow endorsed him and called for Democrats to unite behind his candidacy.

 Early life and education

-McMorrow was born in the Whitehouse section of Readington Township, New Jersey, and graduated from Hunterdon Central Regional High School.
-She was raised Catholic and her family was active in their local parish.
-McMorrow sang in her church choir, and her mother taught Confraternity of Christian Doctrine (CCD) classes.
-However, her parents divorced, and their priest said her mother was "not living up to the Church's expectations".
-McMorrow said that on Sundays, she and her mother instead volunteered at local soup kitchens outside of the diocese.
+Mallory McMorrow was born on August 23, 1986, in Morristown, New Jersey, and grew up in the Whitehouse section of Readington Township, New Jersey.
+She graduated from Hunterdon Central Regional High School in 2004.
+She was raised Roman Catholic and her family was active in their local parish; McMorrow has described her upbringing as Irish Catholic.
+She sang in the church choir, and her mother taught Confraternity of Christian Doctrine classes.
+McMorrow later said that after her parents divorced, she and her mother began spending Sundays volunteering at soup kitchens outside their diocese.

 McMorrow received a Bachelor of Arts in industrial design from the University of Notre Dame in 2008.
-During her junior year at Notre Dame, she won a public design contest for the 2018 version of the Mazda3.
+While at Notre Dame, she won a public design contest for a proposed 2018 version of the Mazda3.
+The competition drew more than 400 entries and included public voting; Mazda built a full-size prototype of her design for display at the 2007 Los Angeles Auto Show.
 She also finished second in a contest to design the logo for the Indiana Toll Road.
 After graduation, McMorrow worked for design firms in New York and Los Angeles, as well as for Mattel and Gawker, before moving to Michigan.

 Political career

-McMorrow participated in the 2017 Women's March in Detroit and began writing postcards to Betsy DeVos, the U.S. Secretary of Education, challenging positions of the Trump administration.
-She applied to Emerge America's Michigan chapter, which provides training to political candidates.
+McMorrow participated in the 2017 Women's March in Detroit and began writing postcards to Betsy DeVos, then the U.S. secretary of education, challenging positions of the Trump administration.
+She applied to Emerge America's Michigan chapter, which provides training to Democratic women seeking elected office, and completed its candidate-training program in 2017.

 In 2018, McMorrow ran for the Michigan Senate, seeking to represent Michigan's 13th Senate district.
 She was unopposed in the Democratic Party's primary election, and faced incumbent Republican Senator Marty Knollenberg in the general election.
-McMorrow defeated Knollenberg, receiving 52 percent of the vote, with 73,138 votes to Knollenberg's 67,798.
-Michigan Senate Democrats chose McMorrow to serve as the assistant minority floor leader.
+McMorrow defeated Knollenberg, receiving 51.9 percent of the vote, with 73,146 votes to Knollenberg's 67,798.
+The victory flipped a seat that had been held by Republicans.
+Michigan Senate Democrats chose McMorrow to serve as the assistant minority floor leader for the 2019–2020 legislative session.